depthbomb/Scraps/README.md

 - [CommentOnRaffles](https://github.com/depthbomb/Scraps/tree/master/Scraps.Plugins.CommentOnRaffles)
 - [ApiServer](https://github.com/depthbomb/Scraps/tree/master/Scraps.Plugins.ApiServer)

-Simply drop the plugin's .DLL file into the new **Plugins** folder located in the app's store folder.
+As of 3.7.2.0, official plugins may be installed directly from the installer.
+Other plugins may be dropped in the plugins folder in the app's store folder.

 ## Avoiding Bans